 The proposed budget presented herein has been compiled with goals and objectives consistent with the leadership and guidance of the City Council.
-Moreover, pursuant to §10-6-109, Utah Code Annotated, the FY 2021 - 22, and FY 2022 - 25 budgets have been prepared for the City of Saratoga Springs using budgetary practices and techniques recommended by the Governmental Accounting Standards Board (GASB) and the Governmental Finance Officers Association (GFOA).
-As required by State law, the proposed budget is balanced and represents a fiscally conservative approach to meet the demands imposed by the national, state, and local economy.
+Moreover, pursuant to §10-6-109, Utah Code Annotated, the FY 2023 - 24, and FY 2024 - 27 budgets have been prepared for the City of Saratoga Springs using budgetary practices and techniques recommended by the Governmental Accounting Standards Board (GASB) and the Governmental Finance Officers Association (GFOA).
+As required by State law, the proposed budget is balanced while staying fiscally conservative.